 Using the original Magritte (not a) pipe as a reference, I created a Computer Generated, CG image of the experience, printed on primed canvas with outdoor quality archival ink to within an inch of the actual size of Magritte’s painting.
 I call it a proxigraph an invented word to describe something that looks photographic but stands in proxy for a photographic object.
 The pipe image was created in 3D software.
 The type was recreated by pen and digital scan to allow for the high-resolution lighting and purposeful (CG) studio light shadows.

 What does the viewer really look at?
-Now that IKEA can represent about 75% of their entire catalog of products as CG renders, not photographs.
+Now that IKEA can represent nearly all of their entire catalog of products as CG renders, not photographs.
 Click on any online catalog image in the Bedroom, Bath, Kitchen, (even the food props,) or Dining set are not photographs.
 Not chairs, not cupboards, not pots, not pans, not something.
 For this artwork, this is not a pipe; aptly named, (again,) This is not a pipe really is; not a pipe.